Tail Hedging for RIAs

 The Partnership Model

 Verio Labs provides the hedging infrastructure.
-We handle program design, instrument selection, execution framework, and ongoing monitoring.
-The advisor keeps the client relationship, the fiduciary duty, and the decision-making authority.
+Program design, instrument selection, execution framework, ongoing monitoring.
+The advisor keeps the client relationship and the decision-making authority.

-This is not sub-advisory.
-We are not managing your client’s portfolio.
-We are the technical engine that makes tail protection possible for your practice.
-Think of it as adding a capability to your firm without adding headcount, systems, or compliance burden.
+This isn’t sub-advisory.
+The client’s portfolio isn’t being managed by someone else.
+Verio Labs is the technical engine that makes tail protection possible for your practice.
+Think of it as adding a capability to your firm without adding headcount or compliance burden.

 The hedge is customized to each client’s actual holdings, not benchmarked to a generic index.
 A client concentrated in technology equities gets different protection than one holding a broad market allocation.
-The design process accounts for what your client actually owns, what they are worried about, and what level of cost they can sustain through quiet markets.
+The design process accounts for what your client actually owns, what concerns them most, and what level of cost they can sustain through quiet markets.

 You stay in front of the client.
-We stay behind the curtain.
-When the client asks how their protection works, you have the answer because we built the reporting for exactly that conversation.
+Verio Labs stays behind the curtain.
+When the client asks how their protection works, you have the answer because the reporting was built for exactly that conversation.

 What This Looks Like in Practice

 It starts with portfolio analysis.
-We look at the client’s holdings, concentration risks, and how they would perform in historical stress scenarios.
+The client’s holdings, concentration risks, and how they’d perform in historical stress scenarios all get examined.
 No two portfolios are the same, so this step matters more than people expect.

-From there, we design a protection program.
+From there, a protection program gets designed.
 Strike levels, tenors, roll schedules, cost targets.
-These choices interact with each other in ways that are not obvious, which is why the design phase is where most of the value lives.
-We present options to the advisor with clear tradeoffs.
+These choices interact with each other in ways that aren’t obvious, which is why the design phase is where most of the value lives.
+The advisor receives options with clear tradeoffs.
 More protection costs more.
 Cheaper protection triggers less often.
-There are no free lunches here, but there are informed choices.
+There aren’t free lunches here, but there are informed choices.

 Implementation follows.
 The advisor approves every step.
-Ongoing monitoring runs continuously.
-Reporting is designed for client-facing use, not quant jargon.
-When the client’s quarterly review comes around, the advisor can show them exactly what protection they have, what it has cost, and what it would do in a severe drawdown.
+Monitoring runs continuously, and reporting is designed for client-facing use rather than quant jargon.
+When the client’s quarterly review comes around, the advisor can show them exactly what protection they have, what it’s cost, and what it would do in a severe drawdown.

 No black boxes.
-If you can’t explain it to the client, we built it wrong.
+If you can’t explain it to the client, it was built wrong.

 Why Clients Respond

-Loss aversion is not a theory.
-It is a measurable bias that drives real behavior.
-Behavioral finance research consistently shows that losses are felt roughly twice as strongly as gains of the same size.
+Loss aversion isn’t a theory.
+It’s a measurable bias that drives real behavior.
+Behavioral finance research consistently shows that losses are felt roughly twice as strongly as equivalent gains.
 Your clients feel this whether or not they know the term.
-For more on how this shapes portfolio decisions, see our piece on the psychology of protection.
+For more on how this shapes portfolio decisions, see the piece on the psychology of protection.

 A client who knows they have explicit downside protection behaves differently.
-They are less likely to panic sell during a correction.
+They’re less likely to panic sell during a correction.
 Less likely to call you at 6 AM demanding an explanation.
-Less likely to second-guess the equity allocation that you both know is right for their time horizon.
+And they won’t second-guess the equity allocation that you both know is right for their time horizon.

 The hedge is financial and behavioral.
 It protects the portfolio and it protects the client from themselves.

 In March 2020, advisors with hedged clients made one phone call: “Your protection is working as designed.
 Here is what happens next.”
 Advisors without hedged clients made fifty calls, all some variation of “stay the course.”
 Both groups were right.
-One group had a better quarter.
+Only one group had a better quarter.

 The Retention Angle